thunderrabbit/Hugo-subdirectory-sorting/README.md

-This repo has some entries I want to sort in Title order

-    content/quests/slow-down   ＜ーー  sort by title
+I want most lists to be sorted by date.
+However, I want posts in `content/quests/slow-down` to be sorted by Title.

-    content/blog      ＜ーー  sort by date
+    content/blog               ＜ーー  sorted by date
-    content/journal   ＜ーー  sort by date
+    content/journal            ＜ーー  sorted by date
+    content/quests/            ＜ーー  sorted by date
+    content/quests/slow-down   ＜ーー  I want to sort by title

-The lists all seem to use this template
+Most lists use this template

     themes/purehugo/layouts/_default/list.html

-I have tried a variety of locations that make sense to me, but none override the list.html above
+`content/quests/` uses this template:

+    themes/purehugo-augmentation/layouts/quests/list.html

+`content/quests/slow-down` does NOT use this template:

+    themes/purehugo-augmentation/layouts/quests/slow-down/list.html